10 things you must know when buying insurance

 Life insurance companies serve policyholders.

-Centers addition to the policyholder service units at branches in various regions, the head office has policyholder service departments (commonly referred to as policyholder service centers) that are directly connected to policyholders as the head office.
+Centers addition to the policyholder service units at branches in various regions, the head office has policyholder service departments (commonly referred to as policyholder service centers) that are directly connected to policyholders in the head office.

 9. No money to pay premiums